Here's what it's like when President Obama gets mad

 Messing up Obama’s lunch

-After the same luncheon that caused Obama’s schedule to go awry, Love forgot to save the candidate a meal while Obama was “working the room, giving a talk, and fielding questions.”
+After the same luncheon that caused Obama’s schedule to go array, Love forgot to save the candidate a meal while Obama was “working the room, giving a talk, and fielding questions.”

 “You got my taquitos, Reggie? he inquired wearily.
 ‘I left the taquitos at the venue, sir, I assumed you wouldn’t want them; they were three hours old,’ I confessed.
 Obama looked at me with blank disbelief.
 I might as well have left his bag in the car again,” Love writes.